marcus8448/marcus8448.github.io/content/projects/galacticraft.md

 # About

 I started to contribute to Galacticraft (4) through issue/bug reports in 2017 and pull requests in 2018.
-In 2019 I was invited to work on Galacticraft 5 (called Galacticraft: Rewoven at the time) and have worked on it since then.
+In 2019, I was invited to work on Galacticraft 5 (called Galacticraft: Rewoven at the time) and have worked on it since then.

 As a member of the international team creating Galacticraft 5, I have:

-* Implemented a graph based wire network (power distribution) system
+* Implemented a graph-based wire network (power distribution) system
 * Created an extensible framework for making machines (see [MachineLib](/projects/MachineLib))
-* Ported numerous pieces of content
+* Ported many pieces of content
   * Noise and world generation code
   * Blocks, items, tools
   * Entities